Pose Prior Learner: Unsupervised Categorical Prior Learning for Pose Estimation: Related Works

 \section{Related Works}

-\textbf{Unsupervised Pose Estimation without Priors.} Numerous methods without priors have been proposed to detect keypoints from images or videos, which are then used to reconstruct images for supervision \citep{tokenpose, bottom-up-pose, stru-rep, bkind, factorized, interpretable}.
-For example, AutoLink \citep{autolink} extracts keypoints from the image and estimates the strength of the links between pairs of keypoints.
+\textbf{Unsupervised Pose Estimation without Priors.} Numerous unsupervised learning methods without priors have been proposed to detect keypoints from images, which are then used to reconstruct images for supervision \cite{tokenpose, bottom-up-pose, stru-rep, bkind, factorized, interpretable}.
+For example, AutoLink \cite{autolink} extracts keypoints from the image and estimates the strength of the links between pairs of keypoints.
 It then combines these keypoints with the link heatmap to reconstruct the randomly masked image.
-Similarly, BKind \citep{bkind, bkind3d} uses keypoints extracted from two video frames to reconstruct the pixel-level differences between these two frames.
 In these methods, keypoints are directly predicted from the image and supervised solely by image reconstruction, leading to potential detection of keypoints in background regions with complex textures.
-Moreover, the absence of constraints on keypoint configuration and connectivity also contributes to the unreliability of their methods.
-In contrast, our PPL utilizes the learned pose prior as a constraint to mitigate these issues.
+To alleviate this problem, BKind \cite{bkind, bkind3d} uses keypoints extracted from two video frames to reconstruct the pixel-level differences between these two frames.
+However, the lack of constraints on keypoint configuration and connectivity still undermines the reliability of their approach.
+In contrast, our PPL utilizes the learned pose prior as a constraint to mitigate these issues. \ZY{There are also other category-level pose estimation methods \cite{chen2020category, guo2022visual} which assume a canonical pose within a category and aim to estimate the pose for individual instances.
+Although these methods implicitly exploit structural regularities, the prior remains embedded in model parameters and is not explicitly extracted or analyzed.
+In contrast, we formulate categorical prior learning as a distinct problem: the goal is to explicitly distill a pose prior from raw data, while pose estimation is used only as a testbed to verify the learned prior.
+Our framework is fully unsupervised, requiring no pose annotations, CAD models, or external constraints, and it allows individual pose estimates to be summarized into a structured prior that gradually improves estimation accuracy during training.
+Besides, these methods output estimated individual poses only, without an explicit prior.
+In contrast, our model additionally outputs a learned categorical prior, which can be directly visualized and used to infer poses even under occlusion — a capability not explored in these previous works.}